 Getting here is easier than you think - you can reach Folkestone in just 55 minutes from the M25 via the M20, and we're less than two hours from central London.
 Head for the M20, turn off at any junction between 10 and 13 and follow the signs.

-If travelling via the M2 turn off at junction 7 for Canterbury, follow the A2 until the turn off for the A260 (signposted Folkestone) to join the M20 or A20.
+You can also travel via the M2 - turn off at junction 7 for Canterbury, then follow the A2 until the turnoff for the A260 (signposted Folkestone).
 The A259 coastal road connects Folkestone, Hythe and Romney Marsh.
-There are frequent bus services to and from the area, and national coach services also stop here.

-If you want to find your sea legs, then drive onto one of our ferry providers, with frequent Channel crossings between Kent and Nord-Pas de Calais.
+You can also take your car on one of the ferries between Kent and Nord-Pas de Calais.
 P&O Ferries operate on the Calais to Dover route, while DFDS Seaways runs a service from Dunkerque to Dover.
-Join the A20 towards London on arrival and turn off at Junctions 10 to 13 for Folkestone and Hythe.
+Join the A20 towards London on arrival and follow the signs for Folkestone and Hythe.